 Severe symptoms or a combination of mild symptoms is termed anaphylaxis and requires life-saving medical treatment.

 Is it curable?

 At this time, there is not a cure for food allergies.
 Although, there is a great deal of research that is geared towards a cure.
 Recent research has shown that we may be able to prevent the development of food allergies by the early and frequent introduction of allergenic foods, such as peanut around 6 months of age.

-After a patient is diagnosed with a food allergy, the best option at this time is to avoid that food and return each year to see if the allergy has changed, as children may “outgrow” a food allergy.
+After a patient is diagnosed, the best option at this time is to avoid that food and return each year to see if the allergy has changed, as children may “outgrow” a food allergy.
 With that said, food allergy reactions can accidentally occur and should be treated with an epi-pen, which is a life-saving medication.

 Food allergy can be life-threatening and should not be self-diagnosed.
 It is very important to see a doctor who is trained in allergy and immunology to diagnose and care for patients with this condition.
 The first step will include gathering a thorough medical history from the patient or family.
 This is often followed by allergy testing, such as skin prick testing, blood test, or oral food challenge.
 A personalized treatment plan can then be created by understanding both the medical history and the test results.

 Christina F. Ortiz, MD, MPH, is an allergy and asthma specialist.
 Dr. Ortiz treats a variety of allergic conditions, including seasonal and indoor allergies, asthma, eczema, medication and food allergies, and sinusitis.
 She provides up-to-date allergy testing to identify triggers of allergic symptoms or asthma.
 She also offers a variety of treatment options, including allergen immunotherapy (allergy shots), which is an individualized treatment option that offers long-term relief and asthma prevention.

 Dr. Ortiz practices at TPMG – Coastal Allergy in Chespeake, VA.